wp-plugins/kimili-flash-embed/readme.txt

 == Changelog ==

 > **Note:** Because this plugin has been around for a while and numerous older versions exist, yet version 1.4 is the first version to actually be included in the Wordpress Plugin Repository, any older versions are NOT available here.
 If you'd like to download an older version, you can do so at the [Kimili Flash Embed for Wordpress Home Page](http://kimili.com/plugins/kml_flashembed/wp).

+= Version 2.3.1 =

+* Changed the way the Generator code detects the Wordpress directory.
+This will allow KFE to be references via symbolic links.
+* Updated information about the "allowScriptAccess" defaults
+* Fixed some typos and clarified some information about how the internal SWFObject references are set up.
+(Thanks Adam Samec for pointing out these last two tweaks)

 = Version 2.3 =